faultypointer/faultypointer.github.io/drafts/horror.md

 So, How can that be?
 How can I be scared of something I definitely believe to be not real?
 Well I don't know.
 Maybe I'm pretending to not believe in those things.[_I'm not but still lets entertain the idea_] Maybe subconsciously believing them to be fake helps me cope with it.[_again cope with fucking what but lets pretend_] Mayb-.
 Okay, you know what.
 I'm running out of ridiculous reasons for me to be faking about not believing in all this stuff.
 So here goes. **I absolutely one hundred precent do not believe ghosts or any other paranormal stuff(except maybe the aliens related ones) exists in any form what so ever.**[_While we are at it, I also don't believe in afterlife.
 I think there is absolutely nothing after death.
 So live your life to the fullest_]
 And you can quote me on that.

-After all that foreplay, lets talk about the title. `I Love Horror Movies`.
+After all that foreplay, lets finally talk about the title. `I Love Horror Movies`.
 It all started with those shitty Indian horror movies. *Veerana, Khooni Panja* and all others that I forgot the names of.
-They are all shitty movies by today's standrad but they made me fall in love with the horror genre.
+They are all shitty movies by today's standard but they made me fall in love with the horror genre.
+## Early Days
+[_surprise!!
+Headings.
+Nice right?_]
+My introduction to Hollywood was probably from the horror movies too.
+These are the movies I watched in my school days (probably class 6, 7) which is why I can't name a single one of the top off my head except Conjuring.
+I do remember what I didn't watch: Insidious, Wrong Turn, Paranormal activities.[_I still haven't watched them by the way.
+Never will.
+I think the time has passed on these ones._] I used to love zombie movies like Train to Busan and [_yet again_] all others that I can't remember.
+As you can see, I don't really remember much from this time.

+## Welcome to the internet
+Finally wifi in the house[_well technically wifi in the rented room but still wifi!!_].
+It was around the time I discovered reddit so that meant I had a lot more and good movie recommendations.
+It was also around the time I started to watch TV series which is probably why I watched horror movies which were a part of a cinematic universe.
+Or maybe It was because of MCU.
+I don't really remember much about Halloween and don't really care.
+I remember Michael Myers and his mask.
+I remember some other stuff which I not entirely sure is from Halloween movies like Monica from friends begin in one of the newer ones.
+I checked and it was not Halloween.
+It was Scream.

+I remember the first Freddie Kruger movie quite well.
+Although I had to check what the name was.
+It was more memorable than the Halloween ones.
+I still know the overall summary.
+Guy gets burned because of misunderstanding? [_maybe he was actually a pedo or murderer. can't remember_].
+Haunts the chidrens of the people who were responsible? for his death.

+I watched almost all of the saw movies, I think.
+It got progressively worse.
+I am like 99 percent sure I watched atleast some of the Friday the 13th movies but I can't remember anything.
+Literally nothing comes to my mind.[_And It doesn't even make sense.
+I love friday the 13th.
+The date.
+Not only is it the 'horror' date but it is also the day I was almost born.
+If only I was 10 minutes early.
+Saturday the 14th.
+00:10.
+Mark the date.
+And the time._]
+Scream was a good twist on the slasher genre.
+For the first one.
+Then it got repeatative.
+It was still fun.
+I never got into the Cunjuring franchise.
+I watched the first conjuring and the annabell.
+Maybe I watched the second conjuring.
+Never got into the nun movies.
+Finally the two of my favourite horror movie franchise: Child's Play and Final Destination.
+Like saw, the chucky movies did get shittier but I still enjoyed them very much.
+Same with Final Destination.
+I was genuinely excited when I heard about the chucky series.
+I'm also excited [_not much tho_] about the new Final Destination movie thats about to come.